sforrester23/TDD_python_exercises/README.md

  - exercise file
  - specs file

-The object is you keep running the tests until you pass! :star:
+The object is you keep running the tests until they ALL pass! :star:

 ## Setup
 1) Get the exercises